ranaawni/ride-hailing-app/README.md

 ## Structure

-- This App expose its functionality through REST APIs which connected with Mysql DB, and you can find all APIs [here](http://google.com)
+- This App expose its functionality through REST APIs which connected with Mysql DB, and you can find all APIs [here](https://github.com/ranaawni/ride-hailing-app/tree/main/docs/postman-collection)

-- You can find the high archeticture for this app [here](http://google.com)
-- You can find DB schema [here](http://google.com)
+- You can find DB schema [here](https://github.com/ranaawni/ride-hailing-app/blob/main/docs/schema/ride-hailing-schema.jpg)

 - This app use internal package "ride-hailing-entities" which used to create all migrations and run it on the DB, so it's like a small  package to handle table creation and entities, and you can find it [here](https://github.com/ranaawni/ride-hailing-entities)